-Prior to coming to the Bar he worked at Mallesons Stephen Jaques (now King & Wood Mallesons).
+Prior to coming to the Bar David worked at Mallesons Stephen Jaques (now King & Wood Mallesons).
 He also served as the Associate to the Honourable Justice JS Douglas of the Supreme Court of Queensland.
-He holds the degrees of Bachelor of Laws (Hons) and Bachelor of International Business (with a focus on international finance and economics) from Griffith University.

 David has been retained in a wide range of matters, including the following of note:

-› acting for a large property developer defending a claim of a collateral contract stemming from precontractual negotiations (2016-2018);
+- Acting for a large property developer defending a claim of a collateral contract stemming from precontractual negotiations.

-› representing an electricity retailer in a complex contractual dispute with the owners of the power station (2018);
+- Representing an electricity retailer in a complex contractual dispute with the owners of the power station.

-› urgently applying for injunctive relief before an arbitrator in Singapore to prevent one party to a large construction contract calling on bank guarantees (2018);
+- Urgently applying for injunctive relief before an arbitrator in Singapore to prevent one party to a large construction contract calling on bank guarantees.

-› a dispute over substantial royalties payable for the mining of iron ore in Western Australia (2014 – 2015);
+- A dispute over substantial royalties payable for the mining of iron ore in Western Australia.

-› a dispute between a franchisor and a franchisee in a large international franchise (2012 – 2016);
+- A dispute between a franchisor and a franchisee in a large international franchise about supply chain logistics.

-› acting for the corporate regulator in proceedings concerning the collapse of large financial advisory firms (2012);
+- Acting for the corporate regulator in proceedings concerning the collapse of large financial advisory firms.

 Doyle’s Guide to the Australian Legal Profession